PeterBengtson/control-tower-log-aggregator/README.md

 <img src="https://github.com/PeterBengtson/control-tower-log-aggregator/blob/main/docs-images/StateMachine.png?raw=true." width="500"/>

 Parallel processing is used to optimise log processing times.
-First of all, the main Control Tower log bucket is processed in parallel with the auxiliary log buckets.

 The main logs are processed 10 accounts at a time, and in each account, the three main log types (CloudTrail, CloudTrail Digest, and Config) are in their turn processed in parallel.